jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Buffer_Overflows.md

 # Task 8 Buffer Overflow

-Simple explanation of this challenge
+This should have similarity to the Task 7.

-First of this is the code we will be working with:
+First off this is the code we will be working with:

 ```
 [...overflow-3]$ cat buffer-overflow.c
 #include <stdio.h>